Postgraduate Diploma in Applied Health Economics

 - Critically evaluate stakeholder contributions to decision making at regional/local level.

-The Applied Health Economics course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
+The diploma in health economics places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.

 - Every week students are presented with two/three clinical case-based scenarios that are reflective of every day clinical practice and research.